In March of 2015 my husband went in for a routine physical. The doctor heard a heart murmur and scheduled Pete for an echocardiogram.

 I will never forget when Pete got the call and was told he had a 5cm ascending aortic aneurysm and moderate aortic stenosis that would require surgery.
 I’d never heard of these conditions.
 When I looked it up on the internet and learned what it was, I felt sick.

 We met with Pete’s primary care doctor later that day, and he explained everything to us.
-He told us that John Ritter had died from an aortic aneurysm, and we were very lucky it was caught early.
+He told us that we were very lucky it was caught early.
 He said, “this is fixable.”
 A few weeks later we met with a cardiologist, who didn’t see any urgency to get the surgery now.
 “We don’t operate until it is 5.5cm,” he said.
 When Pete asked him if this was hereditary, the doctor said, “no.” He said the office would call to set a followup appointment in 6 months.

 Six months later we met with a different cardiologist, who seemed more concerned about the aneurysm.
 He sent my husband for a contrast CT so they could get a more accurate measurement.
 The scan showed the aneurysm was slightly under 5cm, so we decided to watch and wait again.
 The doctor said he was confident it would be okay to wait, but not for too long.
 We also met with the surgeon who agreed it was safe to wait.
 Pete would be monitored every 6 months to check progression of the aneurysm and stenosis.
 He also explained in detail what the signs and symptoms of aortic dissection were and to call immediately if Pete experienced any symptoms.
 If the aorta tears, you don’t have much time and most people don’t survive it.